-- Details of orders are available for inspection at the Council offices.
+You can search online via this link.
+Details of orders are available for inspection at the Council offices.
 An official search of the local land charges register can also be made before you purchase a property.
 This should reveal the existence of a tree preservation order (or whether your property is in a conservation area).
-Make sure your solicitor tells you if any trees are protected.
+Make sure your solicitor tells you if any trees are protected

 If I see work being carried out on a protected tree, how can I find out if the owner has permission?

-- Check with us.
+Check with Three Rivers District Council.
 We have a register of applications and decisions which you can look at.

 There are trees which I think should be protected what can I do?

-- Contact us with details of the trees and the reasons why you think they should be protected.
+Contact Three Rivers District Council with details of the trees and the reasons why you think they should be protected.
 However, if the Forestry Commission has given aid under a forestry grant scheme, a tree preservation order can only be made with the Commission’s permission.